pycharming/lantern_aws/README.md

 chained servers in the configuration that gets pushed to Lantern clients.
 This list lives in flashlight/genconfig/fallbacks.json.
 To update it run

-    bin/ssh_cloudmaster.py regenerate-fallbacks-list > <flashlight-root>/genconfig/fallback.json
+    bin/ssh_cloudmaster.py 'regenerate-fallbacks-list <prefix>' > <flashlight-root>/genconfig/fallback.json

+Where

-Where `<flashlight-root>` is where your checkout of the flashlight project lives (at the time of this writing, you may want to actually update the flashlight checkout within the `lantern` project instead.
+- `<flashlight-root>` is where your checkout of the flashlight project lives (at the time of this writing, you may want to actually update the flashlight checkout within the `lantern` project instead), and

+- `<prefix>` is a prefix for the name of the fallback proxies you want to include in this configuration.
+For example, to compile a configuration of all the fallbacks in our tokyo datacenter, you'd say

+    bin/ssh_cloudmaster.py 'regenerate-fallbacks-list fp-jp-' > ~/src/lantern/src/github.com/flashlight/genconfig/fallback.json

 ## Troubleshooting